Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

 Next we define an input argument using `'ARG'`.
 This is so that we can instruct the docker build command to use a specific version of the **GitHub runner** agent when building the image.
 Because we are using a **windows container**, `'ARG'` will create a system variable **$env:RUNNER_VERSION** which will be accessible to PowerShell inside the container.

 In addition we can also label our image with some **metadata** using `'LABEL'` to add more information about the image.
 You can change these values as necessary.

+**NOTE:** `'LABEL RunnerVersion=${RUNNER_VERSION}'`, this label is dynamically updated from the build argument we will be passing into the docker build command later.

 ```dockerfile
 SHELL ["powershell", "-Command", "$ErrorActionPreference = 'Stop';"]